starkinfra/sdk-python/README.md

 ### Delete a webhook event

-You can also delete a specific webhook event by its id.
+You can also delete a specific Webhook event by its id.

 ```python
 import starkinfra